 Experiment with meatless sources of protein

 On your next grocery shopping trip, pick up quinoa, beans, and tofu.
-Then try using a vegetarian protein to replace whatever meat you’d usually use in your favorite dish.
+Then try using a vegan protein to replace whatever meat you’d usually use in your favorite dish.
 It doesn’t have to be every night, and it doesn’t have to be perfect.
 But start playing around and discovering what you like and don’t like, and what leaves you satisfied.
 Once you find your faves, make them more often.
 Just like that, you’re on your way.